Lauraponoran/publiceye/README.md

 To perform crowd counting with ViCCT, we first split an image of any resolution into crops of size 224 x 224 or 384 x 384, depending on which ViCCT model is used.
 These crops are processed individually by ViCCT.
 Each crop is split into patches of size 16 x 16 and passed through the DeiT network.
 The output embeddings are resized with linear layers to be of shape 256.
 Each element of these vectors is considered a pixel of the density map.
 By concatinating all these resized embedding vectors, we obtain a crop of the final density map.
 These crops are combined to create the final density map.
 Overlap is resolved by taking the average pixel value of the overlapping pixels.

+## Basic Use
+If you want to use the existing model as is on an image, follow these steps:

+First, you must create the environment and install the neccessary requirements.
+Run these commands in your terminal: conda create -n vicct python=3.10 conda activate vicct pip install -r requirements.txt

+Afterwards, upload your image to the input_images folder.
+Once you have done so, run the following command in your terminal: jupyter lab

+This command will open an interface where you can run the pre-trained model on your image.
+Select 'run all' and the notebook will automatically run and output your results in the try_image_result folder.

 ## Repository structure